sahat/hackathon-starter/README.md

 ### Azure

 <img src="https://upload.wikimedia.org/wikipedia/commons/f/ff/Windows_Azure_logo.png" width="200">
-**NOTE** *Beyound the initial 12 month trial of Azure, the platform does not seem to offer a free tier for hosting NodeJS apps.
+**NOTE** *Beyond the initial 12 month trial of Azure, the platform does not seem to offer a free tier for hosting NodeJS apps.
 If you are looking for a free tier service to host your app, Heroku might be a better choice at this point*

 - Login to [Windows Azure Management Portal](https://manage.windowsazure.com/)
 - Click the **+ NEW** button on the bottom left of the portal